LuciaHrovatin/CENSUS_webapp/README.md

 -	**ETL phase**: a DAG in Airflow extracts relevant data, transforms it employing [pandas]( https://pandas.pydata.org/) Python library, and loads it to the MySQL database `project_bdt`
 -	**storage phase**: data is stored in a MySQL server running in another container
 -	**machine learning**: data is processed using Redis ML module implementing a [Random Forest model](https://redislabs.com/blog/introduction-redis-ml-part-five/)
--	**web application**: the C.E.N.S.U.S. web application is launched and can be visualized by clicking or copy-pasting the localhost (which will apperas in the terminal) link in the browser
+-	**web application**: the CENSUS web application is launched and can be visualized by clicking or copy-pasting the localhost (which will apperas in the terminal) link in the browser

 ### Access to web servers